Matt Wallner Player Props: Twins vs. Royals

-On Friday, Matt Wallner (on the back of going 2-for-4 with two home runs and two RBI) and the Minnesota Twins play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 8:10 PM ET.
+On Saturday, Matt Wallner (.317 on-base percentage in past 10 games, 71 points below season-long percentage) and the Minnesota Twins face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he hit two homers in his last appearance (going 2-for-4) against the Mariners.
+In his previous game he had a hitless performance (0-for-5) against the Royals.

 Matt Wallner Game Info & Props vs. the Royals